THS Logo Text Black

 There is a biological process for the tattoo healing stages that follow the initial needle, too.
 As the outer layer of skin starts to heal, it forms a scab, which eventually peels off.

-True, it may be a bit annoying, but this stage plays a crucial role in the tattoo healing stages.
+True, it may be a bit annoying, but this part plays a crucial role in the stages of a healing tattoo.
 This is nature’s way of eliminating the damaged tissues and making way for the new.

 Remember: a bit of itching today, a fantastic tattoo to flaunt tomorrow!

-The Five Tattoo Healing Stages: A Journey on Your Skin
+5 Tattoo Healing Stages: What Your Skin Will Look Like

-The length of healing might be impacted by the size, placement, and even tattoo styles.
+The length of healing might be impacted by your tattoo’s size and placement.
 Get all the necessary information via our Tattoo Healing 101 article.

 After the buzzing of the tattoo machine has come to an end, here’s what happens to your skin: